Community Resources

 Project Sentinel is a non-profit agency, funded by the County of San Mateo and various cities, to develop and promote fairness and equality in housing.
 From our Redwood City Office, we provide Tenant-Landlord Counseling via our San Mateo County Rental Housing Helpline and Fair Housing Investigation (housing discrimination).

-ADU (Backyard Second Units) Organizations
+ADU (Backyard Second Unit) Organizations

 Search the web sites below for ideas, financial assistance (for affordable units), help with design or process, previous experience, or projects to streamline building ADUs.